Are you feeling silly for how desperately you crave affection?

 Not taking care of yourself is another reason why you crave affection.

-People who don’t take care of themselves when they need time to themselves are going to feel more abandoned inside.
+People who don’t take care of themselves when they need time will feel more abandoned inside.

-To create balance in your life, it’s important that you’re able to take care of yourself and give yourself what you need.
-If you don’t do this then the inner critic is going to grow louder.
-You will start to believe all those not so nice things that your inner critic tells you about yourself and your abilities.
+To create balance in your life, it’s important to take care of yourself and give yourself what you need.
+If you don’t do this, your inner critic will grow louder.
+You will start to believe all those not-so-nice things that your inner critic tells you about yourself and your abilities.

-You’ll be more likely to overwork because why not?
+You’ll be more likely to overwork because, well, why not?
 You have nothing better to do with the extra time.
-Overworking leads to not being present and feeling drained and then craving affection.
+Overworking leads to not being present, feeling drained, and craving affection.

 How can you create balance in your life if you don’t take care of yourself first?

-The answer is by taking time off, doing self care, engaging in relaxation activities like meditation.
+The answer is taking time off, self-care, and engaging in relaxation activities like meditation.

 These things allow more space inside and make it easier to be around others with less anxiety.
-You won’t have a need for constant validation from others because you’ll be more validated from the inside out.
+You won’t require constant validation from others because you’ll be more validated from the inside out.

 7 – Low Self Esteem / Sense Of Self

 Low self-esteem makes people desperate for affection.
-If you don’t love yourself then why shouldn’t you crave the approval of others?
+If you don’t love yourself, why shouldn’t you crave the approval of others?

-Low esteem typically comes from something happening in your past that was painful.
+Low esteem typically comes from something painful happening in your past.

 When we have low self-esteem, we often want others to do what we are unable to do for ourselves: show care and attention to our needs.

-If others won’t do it or they aren’t available to offer that attention, then why not find someone who will?
+If others won’t do it or aren’t available to offer that attention, why not find someone who will?

 We want affection because we feel lonely inside.